orblivion/etherpad-lite-sandstorm/ISSUES.md

 Assuming Etherpad isn't already on top of this.
 Though, we may not be packaging the very latest version of Etherpad every time (including this time).

+## Performance

+Minification?
+Caching?

+Also, there's somehting that happened after version 1.8.6 that made the "loading" screen come on and slow things down.
+I wonder if we can find out what it was and undo it.
+It was much faster without.

 # Warnings

 ## Check for any other browser console errors/warnings